causejs/causejs/README.md

 }
 ```

 The whole release is such a massive evolution and a big step for the language that we're moving up to version 2.0 with this one.
 The website has had a revamp to go along with the name change.
-It is still sort-of backward-compatible-ish, except two commands have been renamed, there are now quicker ways of doing things, and the component syntax has changed a little bit to allow for adding events within the component.<br>
-We'll give instructions as to what to change.
-It won't be nightmare, I promise :)
+There are some breaking changes, but nothing that should cause alarm.<br>
 It's suitably called the "Terrigen" release, as it has the potential to create a quake or two.<br>

 Stay tuned!